RenderKit/embree/README.md

   EMBREE_ISA_AVX512SKX           Enables AVX-512 for Skylake when  OFF
                                  EMBREE_MAX_ISA is set to NONE.

   EMBREE_GEOMETRY_TRIANGLE       Enables support for triangle      ON
                                  geometries.

   EMBREE_GEOMETRY_QUAD           Enables support for quad          ON
                                  geometries.

-  EMBREE_GEOMETRY_CURVE_LINEAR   Enables support for line          ON
+  EMBREE_GEOMETRY_CURVE          Enables support for curve         ON
                                  geometries.

-  EMBREE_GEOMETRY_CURVE_BEZIER   Enables support for Bezier        ON
-                                 curve geometries.

-  EMBREE_GEOMETRY_CURVE_BSPLINE  Enables support for B-Spline      ON
-                                 curve geometries.

   EMBREE_GEOMETRY_SUBDIVISION    Enables support for subdivision   ON
                                  geometries.